 What is Apache Spark?

 Apache Spark has been designed for quick computation by a simple cluster technology.
 It is based on Hadoop MapReduce and extends the model MapReduce to more calculations, including interactive queries and stream processing efficiently.
 Spark’s main feature is its memory cluster computing which increases the application’s processing speed.
-Spark includes a number of operating charges including batch applications, iterative algorithms, collaborative queries and streaming.
+Spark includes a number of operating charges, including batch applications, iterative algorithms, collaborative queries, and streaming.
 In addition to handling all this workload in a system, the management burden of providing separate resources is reduced.

 Understanding Apache Spark

 Apache Spark is a general-purpose cluster computing framework.
 It was introduced by UC Berkeley’s AMP Lab in 2009 as a distributed computing system.
 But later maintained by Apache Software Foundation from 2013 till date.
 Spark is a lighting fast computing engine designed for faster processing of large size of data.
 It is based on Hadoop’s Map Reduce model.
 The main feature of Spark is its in-memory processing which makes computation faster.
-It has its own cluster management system and it uses Hadoop for storage purpose.
+It has its own cluster management system, and it uses Hadoop for storage purposes.

 Spark supports batch application, iterative processing, interactive queries, and streaming data.
 It reduces the burden of managing separate tools for the respective workload.